-With the Va’a boats added to the Tokyo 2020 Games programme, McGrath can now target two Paralympic medals.
-He won both events at the 2017 Worlds in Racice, Czech Republic.
+With the Va’a boats added to the Tokyo 2020 Games programme, Curtis McGrath can now target two Paralympic medals.
+McGrath – gold medallist of the men’s KL2 at Rio 2016, where canoe made its Paralympic debut – won both disciplines at the last two World Championships and is going for another double at the 2019 edition in Szeged, Hungary.

 The Australian took up the sport in December 2013, having lost his legs in a mine blast while serving in the Australian army in Afghanistan.